If only you could film your lessons, add a bunch of rapid-fire editing (and a few random cats), and show the results in four minute bursts!

 And you’re obviously not allowed to bring zombies to work.
 Duh.

 None of this prevents you from creating a themed narrative that presents your students with escape-room inspired puzzles and challenges, though.
+You don't need to be a genius to reap the benefits of escape rooms.

 Plus, your students already want to escape from school, so this shouldn’t be a difficult sell.